 For funding options, please see our funding and scholarships information.

-- A programme idea for a one hour wildlife documentary (on a single side of A4)
+- A programme idea for short wildlife documentary (no more than a single side of A4).

 How to apply

 The deadline for applications to this course is 14th February.
 Applications can be submitted after this point but please be aware that late applications cannot be guaranteed for consideration.